ozgurozbek/xooox_web/README.md

-# xooox_web
+# XoooX Web

-Web application for the XOOOX game, paper by Ozgur Ozbek & Atilla Coruhlu, implementation of Unity application by Ozgur Ozbek & Taha Calik.
-Licence located at the Unity application.
+Web application adaptation for the XoooX game.
+Licence is located in the Unity application or related repository.

+## Credits

+- Game design and thesis by Ozgur Ozbek & Atilla Coruhlu.
+- Implementation of Unity application maintained by Ozgur Ozbek.
+- Taha Calik for now deprecated initial front-end styling.